VarunWayakole/Hackathon-2.0/README.md

 # Hackathon-2.0

 **Problem Statement:**
-GDS Grands owns multiple five-star hotels across India.
-They have been in the hospitality industry for the past 20 years.
+<p align="justify">GDS Grands owns multiple five-star hotels across India.
+They have been in the
+hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, GDS Grands are losing its market share and revenue in the luxury/business hotels category.